osirrc/indri-docker/README.md

 ## Quick Start

+First, clone the [`jig`](https://github.com/osirrc/jig) and follow its setup instructions - in particular, do not forget to also clone and install `trec_eval` inside the `jig` directory!

-The following `jig` command can be used to index TREC disks 4/5 for `robust04`:
+Once that is done, the following `jig` command can be used to index TREC disks 4/5 for `robust04`:

 ```
 python3 run.py prepare \